Editor: Robert Wringham

 Thanks to Neil for the above pic.

-At New Escapologist (formerly a magazine, now a newsletter and blog) we talk about escaping the overbearing world of work, consumer debt, and status anxiety.
-We see it as a trap complete with bait and locking mechanisms, and worthy of our efforts to escape.
+Formerly a magazine, now a newsletter and blog, we talk about escaping the overbearing world of work, consumer debt, and status anxiety.
+We see this system as a trap complete with bait and locking mechanisms, and worthy of our efforts to escape.
 We tend to describe the alternative as the good life.

 80% of us are dissatisfied with our jobs; what with them being pointless, boring, deskilled, anxiety-producing, humiliating drudgery and all.